PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "To Knight him you need a sword," said Rattick, "Shall I go get a blade for you?"

 "Wrong again, Rattick.
 You are a natural at this job.
 No sword.
 No more disguising a fancy club by calling it a scepter.
 See how wrong your advice is.
 You are a natural at this job."
-Boltac picked up an ornate scale from it's stand beside the throne.
+Boltac picked up an ornate scale from a stand beside the throne.
 As Boltac carefully touched Relan on one shoulder and then the next.
 Then he said, "Deal fairly with all.
 Now arise, Sir Relan, first Knight of Robrecht."

 "But…" protested Relan.